quchen/articles/unmaintainable_haskell.md

 A decent amount of the classic [*How to write unmaintainable code*](http://thc.org/root/phun/unmaintain.html) is biased towards imperative programming.
 This is an attempt at reaching equality.

 1. Use rewrite rule pragmas to alter functions.
-The compiler doesn't check whether the rewrite rule makes sense at all, so feel free to sprinkle your code with silly rewrites.
+The compiler doesn't check whether the rewrite rule makes sense at all, so feel free to sprinkle your code with **meaningful** rewrites.
 ```haskell
     {-# RULES "reverse map/append"
         forall f xs ys. map f (xs ++ ys) = map f ys ++ map f xs #-}